After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 -

-Ville Nouvelle, the newest section, created during the French protectorate.
+Ville Nouvelle – the modern district built during the French protectorate.

-During your visit, you will discover the rich culture, architecture, and history that make Fes a living museum and one of the most important cultural centers in Morocco.
+Discover the rich culture, architecture, and history that make Fes one of Morocco’s most important cultural centers.

 Day 8: Fes – Ifrane – Azrou – Midelt – Ziz Valley – Erfoud – Rissani – Merzouga